pism/pism/doc/browser/pages.md

 The [Related Pages tab](pages.html) links to some overview pages for PISM usage and design.
 You will find a
-\ref std_names "table of standard names used by PISM", a
+@ref std_names "table of standard names used by PISM", a
-\ref config "table of configuration parameters for PISM", a
+@ref config "table of configuration parameters for PISM", a
-\ref howto "'how do I?' page for developers", a
+@ref howto "'how do I?' page for developers", a
-\ref references "list of References", and other helpful material.
+@ref references "list of References", and other helpful material.

 This doxygen source *Browser* can be regenerated in any source code release.
-Just do `"make browser_base"` in the build directory and look in `doc/browser/base/html/` therein.
+Just do `"make browser"` in the build directory and look in `doc/browser/html/` therein.

-\section other Other PISM documentation
+@section other Other PISM documentation

-- The website [www.pism-docs.org](http://www.pism-docs.org/) is the \e root for all PISM information.
+- The website [www.pism-docs.org](http://www.pism-docs.org/) is the
+  *root* for all PISM information.

 - The "PISM Utility classes" source code browser can also be generated from source; do `"make browser_util"` in the build directory and look in